Brian Brindley

 The Rev. Brian Dominic Frederick Titus Brindley (3 August 1931 – 1 August 2001) was a prominent Anglican priest who later became a Roman Catholic layman.
 He was Vicar of Holy Trinity in Reading until a scandal about homosexuality forced his resignation.
 He later converted to Roman Catholicism over the ordination of women, and wrote for church newspapers.

 Early life

 Born in Harrow, London in 1931, as Brian Frederick Brindley, he was educated at Stowe School, after which he completed his National Service in Germany.
 He then entered Exeter College, Oxford, where he read Modern History, and was a contemporary of Ned Sherrin and Alan Bennett.
 During his time in Oxford, he wrote a 17th-century style masque, Porci ante Margeritam ("Swine before a Pearl"), which was performed for Princess Margaret.
 At Oxford he took the additional names Dominic and Titus.
-He took a Third and then read Law for another two years, but had a breakdown and went down in 1956 without taking a further degree.
-He then read Law at Gibson and Weldon, a crammer, but did not proceed to the Bar.
+He took a Third and then read Jurisprudence for another two years, but had a breakdown and went down in 1956 without taking a further degree.
+He then read law at Gibson and Weldon, a crammer, but did not proceed to the Bar.